HFC Haarlem

 HFC Haarlem was a Dutch football club from the city of Haarlem, established in 1889 and dissolved in 2010.
 The club won the Eredivisie in 1946 and reached five Cup finals, winning in 1902 and 1912.
 Haarlem reached the second round of the 1982–83 UEFA Cup, losing to Spartak Moscow of the Soviet Union.

 Haarlem was declared bankrupt on 25 January 2010, and excluded from professional football with immediate effect.
 Haarlem played its last professional match on 22 January 2010, a 3–0 away loss to Excelsior.

-In April 2010, three months after its exclusion from professional football, HFC Haarlem completed a fusion with amateur Tweede Klasse club HFC Kennemerland, the new club being named Haarlem Kennemerland.
-The team played in Tweede Klasse A Saturday Division, West District I in its debut season.
+In April 2010, three months after its exclusion from professional football, a new HFC Haarlem merged into Tweede Klasse club HFC Kennemerland, the new club being named Haarlem-Kennemerland FC.
+The team played in Tweede Klasse A Saturday Division, West District I in its debut season and has since relegated two tiers.

 History

 The club was founded on 1 October 1889.
 Haarlem won the Dutch national title in 1946 and reached five Dutch cup finals, winning in 1902 and 1912 and losing in 1911, 1914 and 1950.
 Haarlem won the title in the Eerste Divisie in 1972, 1976 and 1981.
 In 1982, HFC Haarlem, featuring a young Ruud Gullit, qualified for UEFA Cup football, in which they were eliminated by Spartak Moscow in the second round (the match hosted by Spartak is known in Russia because of the Luzhniki disaster that occurred in the stadium after the game).
 In 1990, Haarlem was relegated to the Eerste Divisie again, in which they played until 25 January 2010.